B. D. Satoskar

-B. D. Satoskar (26 March 1909 – 27 November 2000) was an Indian historian, freedom fighter, publisher and journalist.
-Born in Marcel, Goa, he has authored many books in Marathi as well as in the Konkani language.
-He is best known for Gomantak prakriti ani Sanskriti (Goa:Nature and Culture, volumes I-III), an encyclopedic work on history and culture of Goa and the Goans.
-This work was republished on occasion of his birth centenary, in March 2009.
+Balkrishna Dattatreya Satoskar (26 March 1909 – 27 November 2000) was an Indian historian, freedom fighter, publisher, journalist, and librarian.
+Born in Marcel, Goa, he authored numerous books in Marathi and Konkani.
+He is best known for Gomantak Prakriti ani Sanskriti (Goa: Nature and Culture), an encyclopedic six-volume work on the history and culture of Goa and Goans, of which three volumes were published.